maheshmurthi/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Please follow the CODEBOOK.MD - that explains the process followed Code Comments also provide information on what was done
+Please follow the CODEBOOK.MD - that explains the process followed.
+Code Comments also provide information on what was done